 Today’s children need mental health tools in order to succeed in the future.
 Learning how to navigate societal expectations, manage emotions and communicate feelings with others is a big task to take on and can sometimes be an internal struggle.
 Since we live in a social media obsessed world, a majority of our girls express that they feel the need to be perfect.
 With that immense and unattainable pressure, they are experiencing mental health issues such as anxiety, stress, depression and low self-worth.

-Sand Sisters co-founders, Tedi and Sonya Serge, believe it is best to learn social and emotional learning (SEL) skills at a young age to help children recognize consistent patterns of thoughts, feelings and behaviors that make individuals feel happy, valued and secure.
+Girl Powerful Co-founders and real sisters, Tedi and Sonya Serge, believe it is best to learn social and emotional learning (SEL) skills at a young age to help children recognize consistent patterns of thoughts, feelings and behaviors that make individuals feel happy, valued and secure.
 Through their own journeys, Tedi saw the need for girls to have access to SEL from her experience as a classroom teacher and enrichment director.
 Sonya needed SEL personally, when she hit a wall and realized she was neglecting her own mental health and developing bad habits.

 How We Do It

-Sand Sisters’ Girl Powerful™ program is a dedicated “safe space” where female youth are informally encouraged to build positive self-esteem, set and achieve goals, manage emotions, develop a mind-body connection, self-reflect and find value in female unity.
+Girl Powerful™ program is a dedicated “safe space” where female youth are informally encouraged to build positive self-esteem, set and achieve goals, manage emotions, develop a mind-body connection, self-reflect and find value in female unity.

 Girl Powerful enrichment courses are led by our original Girl Powerful journal, which helps each student balance life outside of academics and improves their physical well-being and social progress, therefore creating a strong sense of self.
 The skills gained are important influences on a child’s individual foundation that will carry them into a thriving and balanced adulthood.
 You can purchase your own Girl Powerful journal here.

-Here are some of our Girl Powerful results, taken from a questionnaire given to 100+ girls who have completed our empowerment course:
+Here are some of our Girl Powerful (GP) results, taken from a questionnaire given to 100+ girls who have completed our empowerment course:

 - Participants reported saying they ended their session feeling confident, inspired, happy and included